-The trust will be entitled to receive all collections and proceeds on the trust student loans as of the closing date.
+The trust will be entitled to receive all collections and proceeds on the initial trust student loans on and after the closing date.

-A distribution date for each class of notes is the 25th of each January, April, July and October, beginning in October 2004.
+A distribution date is the 25th of each January, April, July and October, beginning in January 2005.
 If any January 25, April 25, July 25 or October 25 is not a business day, the distribution date will be the next business day.
+However, during the initial reset period for the class A-4 notes, interest will be paid to the noteholders of that class annually on the distribution date in October of each year, commencing October 25, 2005.